Ezekiel Johnson (1773-1848) and Julia Hills (1783-1853)

 • Esther Melita (12 January 1827)

-Although loving and sympathetic, Julia was a strict mother and required each child to fulfill his farm and household chores with dependability and promptness.
-In their world of planting and harvesting, making of clothes and bed-linen, toweling, etc., from flax and wool, manufacturing of shoes, candlemaking, knitting of gloves and hosiery, creating soap from animal fats and wood ashes, drying fruits and storing them for the winter, preparing hominy, making pickles and kraut, and processing syrup from the nearby maple forests, there were plenty of opportunities for each child to learn valuable skills and complete equally important survival chores.
+Although loving and sympathetic, Julia required each child to fulfill his farm and household chores with dependability and promptness.
+In their world of planting and harvesting, making of clothes and bed-linen, toweling, etc., from flax and wool, manufacturing of shoes, candle making, knitting of gloves and hosiery, creating soap from animal fats and wood ashes, drying fruits and storing them for the winter, preparing hominy, making pickles and kraut, and processing syrup from the nearby maple forests, there were plenty of opportunities for each child to learn valuable skills and complete equally important survival chores.
 Their property hummed with industry.
-Like their parents, many of the children loved the soil and through their own adulthood, planted orchards, vineyards and gardens wherever they stayed long enough to do so.9
+Like their parents, many of the children loved the soil and throughout their own adulthood, planted orchards, vineyards and gardens wherever they stayed long enough to do so.15

 Julia had a deep sense of religion and was a devout member of the Presbyterian Church that she and her children attended regularly.
 The Bible occupied a central table in their home and was regularly read and studied by the family members.
 Julia‘s oldest son, Joel Hills recorded, “I was so carefully instructed by a pious mother that I dared not do anything that would displease the Lord or my parents.
-As soon as I could read, she gave me a small New Testament which I carried in my pocket” (as cited in Cluff and Gibson 13)
+As soon as I could read, she gave me a small New Testament which I carried in my pocket”.
+11

 The Johnson family was in Pomfret for almost 19 years – the longest time they ever lived in one spot.
 George W., one of the younger boys, in later life composed poems which expressed the joys of their home life.
 George described their home in Pomfret as follows: